 Type up a general message, such as “I’m working now, but I’ll get back to you when I’m off!”
 Then, turn the message on when you start work and turn it off when you finish.
 If someone texts you during that window, they’ll receive the message.
 This is especially helpful for those with unpredictable work schedules because others may not be aware of your late hours, weekend hours, or otherwise unconventional schedule.

-The easiest way to set up automatic messaging is to download an auto response app.
+The easiest way to set up automatic reply text messages is to download an auto response app.
 Some automatic texting apps are free, while others charge a small fee.

 Be careful: in this case, the cliche “you get what you pay for” applies.
 Free apps don’t offer the same advanced, reliable features as paid apps.